AAVE (AAVE) Analysis

 AAVE (AAVE) technical analysis:

-Pattern: Price was trading in a Channel Up pattern.
+Pattern: Price is trading in a Channel Down pattern.
+With emerging patterns, traders who believe the price is likely to remain within its channel can initiate trades when the price fluctuates within its channel trendlines.
 With complete patterns (i.e. a breakout) – initiate a trade when the price breaks through the channel’s trendlines, either on the upper or lower side.
 When this happens, the price can move rapidly in the direction of that breakout.
+Learn to trade chart patterns in Lesson 8.

 Support and Resistance: Nearest Support Zone is $80, then $60.
 The nearest Resistance Zone is $105 (previous support), then $130 and $150.